How to End a Cover Letter (+Closing Paragraph Examples)

 This strategy can be risky because your joke can fall flat and backfire massively.
 But, on the other hand, if you actually put a grin on the hiring manager’s face, they’ll start liking you even before they finish reading your cover letter.

-Before opting for a funny cover letter introduction, re-read the job ad and check out the company’s website.
+Before you opt for starting the cover letter with a funny introduction, re-read the job ad and check out the company’s website.
 Are they even remotely humorous?
 If not, play safe and don’t try to make your cover letter funny.

 But if the company’s communication style allows for humor, writing a grin-inducing cover letter intro might be a good idea.
 However, always make sure that your opening paragraph matches the company’s sense of humor.